oryon-dominik/nixos/installation.md

-# installation
+# nixos installation

-installation from minimal nixos iso, on a windows-10 hyper-V :)
+Installation from minimal nixos iso

 1. setup the keyboard